 Lead in drinking water

 Lead in drinking water is a recognised health concern.
-There are no lead water mains in Ireland, however there are still some lead pipes remaining in the public network.
+There are no lead water mains in Ireland but there are still some lead pipes remaining in the public network.

 Health risk of lead